Virtual Net Metering: Clean Power for All People

 Canadians love solar energy.
 According to the Renewable Energy Alliance of Ontario, some 80 percent of Ontarians said “yes” to surveys when asked if they’d like to see the province generate more solar power.

 But, not all of those survey respondents can participate in the solar marketplace.
-In 2008, the U.S. Department of Energy’s National Renewable Energy Lab determined that only 22 percent to 27 percent of residential rooftop area in the US is suitable for an on-site photovoltaic (PV) system due to shading, structural strength and other factors.
+The U.S. Department of Energy’s National Renewable Energy Lab determined that only 22 percent to 27 percent of residential rooftop area in the US is suitable for an on-site photovoltaic (PV) system due to shading, structural strength and other factors.

 Renters, who make up about one third of the housing market in Canada (according to the last National Household Survey conducted by Statistics Canada), can’t install solar without a landlord’s approval.
 Permission may be an issue for many condo owners too.
 Meanwhile, many single-family homeowners simply can’t afford the price of solar PV.